 secret_key = <your_secret_key> with your credentials.

-The following command will create a bucket to store objects with S3cmd.
+The following command creates a bucket to store objects with S3cmd.
 A bucket name must contain only alphanumeric and lowercase characters.

 photo1.jpg into the bucket

-The following command will list the objects inside a bucket:
+The following command lists the objects inside a bucket:

 movie1.avi from the bucket